-- 1. Before you begin, read "Safety" on page v and "Installation guidelines" on page 17. - 2.
-Read the documentation that comes with the USB Flash key. - 3.
-If the blade server is installed in a BladeCenter unit, remove it (see "Removing the blade server from the BladeCenter unit" on page 19 for instructions). - 4.
-Carefully lay the blade server on a flat, static-protective surface. - 5.
-Open the blade server cover (see "Removing the blade server cover" on page 20 for instructions).
+- 1. Before you begin, read "Safety" on page v and "Installation guidelines" on page 21. - 2.
+Read the documentation that comes with the DIMMs. - 3.
+If the blade server is installed in a BladeCenter unit, remove it (see "Removing the blade server from the BladeCenter unit" on page 23 for instructions).

-- 6. If an expansion unit is installed, remove the expansion unit (see "Removing an optional expansion unit" on page 23). - 7.
-Locate the USB connector on the blade server (see "Blade server connectors" on page 15). - 8.
-Touch the static-protective package that contains the USB Flash key to any unpainted metal surface on the BladeCenter unit or any unpainted metal surface on any other grounded rack component in the rack in which you are installing the USB module for at least two seconds; then, remove the USB module from its package. - 9.
-Orient the connector on the USB Flash key with the USB connector on the blade server. - 10.
-Use your fingers to push the USB Flash key into the USB connector on the blade server. - 11.
-If you have other devices to install or remove, do so now; otherwise, go to "Completing the installation" on page 42.
+- 4. Carefully lay the blade server on a flat, static-protective surface. - 5.
+Open the blade server cover (see "Removing the blade server cover" on page 24 for instructions). - 6.
+If an expansion unit is installed, remove the expansion unit (see "Removing an optional expansion unit" on page 26). - 7.
+If a CIOv expansion card is installed, remove the expansion card (see "Removing a CIOv-form-factor expansion card" on page 48). - Locate the USB connector on the blade server (see "Blade server connectors" on page 19). - 9.
+Touch the static-protective package that contains the USB Flash key to any unpainted metal surface on the BladeCenter unit or any unpainted metal surface on any other grounded rack component in the rack in which you are installing the USB module for at least two seconds; then, remove the USB module from its package. - 10.
+Orient the connector on the USB Flash key with the USB connector on the blade server. - 11.
+Use your fingers to push the USB Flash key into the USB connector on the blade server. - 12.
+If a CIOv expansion card was removed during the install process, install the expansion card (see "Installing a CIOv-form-factor expansion card" on page 47). - 13.
+If you have other devices to install or remove, do so now; otherwise, go to "Completing the installation" on page 54.